postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 1. Find the local IP address of the machine running the proxy:

-    * On macOS, the computer's IP address can be found in **System Preferences > Network**.
+    * On macOS, you can find the computer's IP address in **System Preferences > Network**.
 Select a network interface, and the IP address of your system will be shown on the right:

       <img alt="system preferences" src="https://assets.postman.com/postman-docs/osx-network-settings-v9-5.jpg" width="400px" />